agunechemba/agunechemba.github.io/_posts/2025-06-12-Python Functions.md

 1
 ```

-Mr. Byte explained:
+Explanation:

-> “Numbers and strings are **immutable** — they cannot be changed in place.
+Integers (and other immutable types such as strings and tuples) cannot be changed in place.
+The variable `val` remains `1` even after the function runs.
-> But lists and dictionaries are **mutable**, so changes inside a function can affect the original.”

-Example with a list:
+Example with a **mutable** type (list):

 ```python
 def modify(data):